hchen98/example-xgboost/README.md

 # example-xgboost
-Example of trainable XGBoost on GPU.
+Example of trainable XGBoost on CUDA.